One of the first decisions you have to make as a beginner tennis player is what forehand grip you should use.

 - It is easier to hit high balls at shoulder height or above

-Cons of Using a Semi Western Forehand Grip
+Cons of Using a Semi Western Grip for your Forehand

 - Extremely Low Balls can be more difficult to hit with a semi western grip